Planning Your Vacation

 CAR RENTAL: Before renting a car make sure you will need one.
 When traveling in Europe, for example, they have an amazing metro system so you may not even need a car.
 We used the metro in many cities.
 Sometimes it's also easier without a car because you do not have to deal with finding a parking spot and fees.
 You can always Uber or take a taxi somewhere if you are worried about being late or its too hot to ride the metro (Paris has no air on their trains, and in July it gets hot).

 Did you know you can rent a car through Costco with your membership?
-When we do rent a car we always check Costco first.
+When we do rent a car we always check Costco.
 The best part is that it has free cancellation.
 Most of the time it's the best deal.
 Hotwire, Travelocity, and Kayak all have good deals too, so you really just need to shop around.
+If you have a Hertz or other car rental membership, sometimes they give their members better deals.
+If you have the Gold Plus membership with Hertz, you get extra value, so check it out.

-HELPFUL APPS FOR YOUR PHONE: Google Maps, Google Translate, Uber or Lyft, Currency Converter, Airbnb, TripAdvisor, Citymapper, Rick Steve's Audio Guides, and Messenger or WhatsApp for internet calls when out of the country are all good apps to load before you travel.
-My kids like DuoLingo to learn a few words in the language of the country we are going to.
-It's a fun game you can start a couple weeks before traveling.
 Many countries have local apps with maps and tourist attractions to download as well, so take a look at the app store.
-If you are traveling to a country where you will use the metro, be sure and download their app and any passes you may need ahead of time so you aren't scrambling for wifi at the airport when you arrive to do it all.
+If you are traveling to a country where you will use the metro, be sure and download their app and any passes you may need ahead of time, so you aren't scrambling for Wi-Fi at the airport when you arrive to do it all.

 PACKING LISTS: While you are doing all of this research, you can be jotting down all of the things you will need to take on your trip.
-I have a general packing list saved on my computer and then just adapt it to whether we are going to warm or cold weather.
+I have a general packing list saved on my computer and then just adapt it to whether we are going to warm or cold weather destinations.
 My sons also have their own packing lists to pack their bags.
 If you don't trust your child to do all of the packing, have them lay it all out on the bed and then you can double check it with them as they pack it into the bags.
 The earlier you start doing this with your kids the better (and easier) for you!

 BEFORE YOU GO